drovani/rovaninet-posts/about.md

 **Client Engagements:**

-**Maisonette (via RunDTC) — Solutions Architect, Solidus to Shopify Plus Migration**
+**Maisonette (via RunDTC): Solutions Architect, Solidus to Shopify Plus Migration**

-- Architecting full platform migration from Solidus to Shopify Plus, designing comprehensive data schema, migration strategy, and integration architecture across six technical partners: Marketplacer, Nosto, Tapcart, Amitech, and internal Maisonette engineering
+- Architected a full platform migration from Solidus to Shopify Plus, designing comprehensive data schema, migration strategy, and integration architecture across six technical partners: Marketplacer, Nosto, Tapcart, Amitech, and internal Maisonette engineering
 - Designed connector architecture between Marketplacer and Shopify, coordinating implementation across vendor teams and validating integration contracts at all critical touchpoints
-- Serving as primary technical escalation point for offshore development team, ensuring delivery alignment with April 2026 production launch milestones
+- Served as primary technical escalation point for an offshore development team, leading the platform to a successful production launch in April 2026
-- Managing cross-functional relationships with technical leads across five partner organizations alongside project and account management teams
+- Continuing to support the platform through an ongoing maintenance and feature enhancement engagement, managing cross-functional relationships with technical leads across partner organizations
+- Integrated AI-assisted development tooling, including Claude Code, into the engineering workflow, using it to stress-test architectural decisions, review and patch code for security, performance, and reliability, and accelerate routine UX and boilerplate development

-**Propel America — Solutions Architect, Fellowship Application Portal**
+**Propel America: Solutions Architect, Fellowship Application Portal**

 - Led four-month engagement designing and delivering React Router + Supabase + Netlify applicant portal for national nonprofit's tuition-free healthcare fellowship program
-- Integrated portal with existing Salesforce workflows, reducing average application processing time from three weeks to six days
+- Used Claude Code throughout the engagement to validate architectural decisions, harden code for security and reliability, and handle routine UX and boilerplate work, supporting a compressed four-month delivery timeline
+- Mentored internal junior developer with integrating portal with existing Salesforce, FormStack, and Calendry workflows
 - Architected data model and application foundation enabling Propel America's internal developer to independently expand the platform for active fellows and program graduates
-- Delivered strategic outcome compelling enough that Propel America redirected their full internal technical team toward portal expansion as primary initiative
+- Delivered strategic outcome of reducing average application processing time from three weeks to six days; compelling enough that Propel America redirected their full internal technical team toward portal expansion as primary initiative

 ---